12 Engagement Ring Cuts and Diamond Shapes Compared

 Characteristics

-• Rounded square or rectangular shape with rounded corners.
+• Rounded square or rectangular shape with soft corners.

-• Softer, romantic glow compared to other cuts.
+• Softer, more romantic glow compared to other brilliant cuts.

 4. Oval Cut Diamond